Three generations in, AMD’s Ryzen line of processors remains the best value processors on the market.

 One notable thing that the X470 Gaming Pro Carbon has that most of its competition doesn’t, is the steel-edged memory slots.

-All in all, the MSI X470 Gaming Pro Carbon for those who prefer looks over substance.
+All in all, the MSI X470 Gaming Pro Carbon is for those who prefer looks over substance.

 It’s not a bad performance, per se, but there are better-performing options at the same price range, albeit they’ll be uglier looking.